charfweh/Discord-Oauth-Mern/clientside/README.md

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Don't worry about
+I've not used all the fancy redux states and react router, just a very beginner friendly frontend.

 ## :pushpin: Setup
 - Run ``npm install`` to install all the dependencies